 - Depression or anxiety if an effort to engage in sexual behavior fails

-More often than not, a sex addict can recognize that he or she has a problem, usually because of the incredible intensity of sexual urges associated with the addiction and one’s inability to control them.
-A lack of control over such strong urges can lead to dangerous and reckless behavior, as it would for one who is addicted to anything.
-Because sex is among the most common methods of transmitting infectious diseases, sexual addiction can have grave consequences on the health of the addict and everyone around him or her.
+More often than not, a sex addict can recognize that he or she has a problem.
+This happens because of the incredible intensity of sexual urges associated with the addiction and the inability to control them.
+A lack of control over such strong urges can lead to dangerous and reckless behavior.
+Sex is among the most common methods of transmitting infectious diseases.
+Therefore sexual addiction can have grave consequences on the health of the addict and everyone around him or her.

 - Obsessive viewing of pornographic material such as magazines, movies, and lingerie catalogs